Semantics (psychology): Ideasthesia

 Ideasthesia is a psychological phenomenon in which activation of concepts evokes sensory experiences.
+Synesthetic experiences resulting despite lack of physical stimuli are mind-depednent or mind-driven higher synesthesia are considered ideasthesia.

 The relationship between graphemes and colors, also known as grapheme-color synesthesia, is a typical example of ideasthesia.
 Here, the alphabet's letters are connected to vibrant color experiences.
 According to studies, the extracted meaning of a stimulus determines the context-dependent perception of color.
 For instance, depending on the context in which it is presented, an ambiguous stimulus '5' that can be read as either 'S' or '5' will have the color associated with either 'S' or '5'.
 If it is provided with other numbers, it will be read as "5" and associated with the respective color.
 If it is presented between letters, it will be recognized as a "S" and associated with the respective synesthetic color.

-Psychosemantics

-In the 1960s, psychosemantic studies became popular after Charles E. Osgood's massive cross-cultural studies using his semantic differential (SD) method that used thousands of nouns and adjective bipolar scales.
-A specific form of the SD, Projective Semantics method uses only most common and neutral nouns that correspond to the 7 groups (factors) of adjective-scales most consistently found in cross-cultural studies (Evaluation, Potency, Activity as found by Osgood, and Reality, Organization, Complexity, Limitation as found in other studies).
-In this method, seven groups of bipolar adjective scales corresponded to seven types of nouns so the method was thought to have the object-scale symmetry (OSS) between the scales and nouns for evaluation using these scales.
-For example, the nouns corresponding to the listed 7 factors would be: Beauty, Power, Motion, Life, Work, Chaos, Law.
-Beauty was expected to be assessed unequivocally as “very good” on adjectives of Evaluation-related scales, Life as “very real” on Reality-related scales, etc. However, deviations in this symmetric and very basic matrix might show underlying biases of two types: scales-related bias and objects-related bias.
-This OSS design meant to increase the sensitivity of the SD method to any semantic biases in responses of people within the same culture and educational background.